adrien-k/couloir/README.md

 In this mode, you only need the relay port to be accessible from Internet (80 by default in HTTP mode).
 - On the relay, run `couloir relay sub.domain.com --http`.
-- Locally, run `couloir bind my-service.sub.domain.com 3000 --http`.
+- Locally, run `couloir expose my-service.sub.domain.com 3000 --http`.

 ### Run the relay on a different port